-Based on current estimates, PCA believes it will incur costs that may range from approximately \$5 million to \$7 million to address Year 2000 issues, of which approximately \$2 million has been incurred as of March 31, 1999.
-Approximately 20% to 30% of the remaining costs will be reimbursed by TPI under the Transition Services Agreement.
-See "Certain Transactions-Transition Agreements."
-These costs are being expensed as they are incurred, except that in certain instances PCA may determine that replacing existing computer systems or equipment may be more effective and efficient, particularly where additional functionality is available.
+YEAR 2000 COSTS.
+Based on current estimates, we expect to incur costs of approximately \$5 million to address Year 2000 issues, of which \$3.5 million had been paid as of June 30, 1999.
+Approximately 20% to 30% of the remaining costs will be reimbursed by TPI under a transition services agreement.
+We are expensing these costs as they are incurred, except in instances where we determine that replacing existing computer systems or equipment is more effective and efficient, particularly where additional functionality is available.